narthnil/b2p-siteident/data/osm/waterways/README.md

 This will write a new dataset to:
 `data/osm/{country}/waterways/gis_osm_waterways_free_1_with_tag_value.shp`

 Now we can rasterize this vector dataset, using QGIS or GDAL.

+### GQIS rasterize (recommended)
+Instructions for rasterizing using QGIS can be gound in the project's root README.
+Be sure to select this "layer" when converting.

 ### Gdal rasterize